THINGS TO DO IN

 Explore the Medina

-Get lost in the maze of Marrakech’s old town — a sensory mix of spices, colors, and artisan shops.
-Don’t rush it; the best finds often appear when you least expect them.
+Navigate Marrakech's historic old town—a vibrant mix of spices, colors, and artisan shops.
+Don't rush your visit; the best discoveries often happen when you least expect them.

 Visit Jardin Majorelle

 The iconic blue garden, once owned by Yves Saint Laurent.
-A calm, shaded oasis filled with cacti, palms, and reflection pools — perfect for a morning visit before the crowds.
+This calm, shaded oasis is filled with cacti, palms, and striking reflection pools—perfect for a peaceful morning visit before the crowds arrive.

 Wander the Souks

-No trip to Marrakech is complete without experiencing the souks — the traditional markets.
-Practice your bargaining skills, sip mint tea with shop owners, and take home treasures like lanterns, leather bags, or woven baskets.
+A trip to Marrakech is incomplete without experiencing the souks—the city’s traditional markets.
+Practice your bargaining skills, sip fresh mint tea with shop owners, and find unique items like lanterns, leather goods, or woven baskets.

 Ride Camels or 4x4s in the Agafay Desert

-Just 45 minutes outside the city, the Agafay Desert offers golden hills, open skies, and pure adventure.
-Spend the afternoon riding camels or quads and stay for a sunset dinner under the stars — it’s an unforgettable experience.
+Just 45 minutes outside the city, the Agafay Desert offers stunning golden hills, open skies, and adventure.
+Spend the afternoon riding camels or quad bikes, and stay for a memorable sunset dinner under the stars.

 Visit a Traditional Hammam

-Indulge in a Moroccan spa ritual — steam, black soap scrub, and argan oil massage.
-For a luxurious version, try Les Bains de Marrakech; for something local and traditional, ask your riad for recommendations.
+Indulge in a Moroccan spa ritual featuring steam, black soap scrub, and argan oil massage.
+For a luxurious experience, try Les Bains de Marrakech; for something local and traditional, ask your riad for recommendations.

 Day Trip to the Atlas Mountains

-Escape the city and head for the Atlas Mountains.
-Just an hour or two away, you’ll find fresh air, waterfalls, and Berber villages surrounded by breathtaking views — perfect for a scenic lunch or guided hike.
+Escape the heat and head to the Atlas Mountains.
+Just an hour or two away, you'll find fresh air, waterfalls, and Berber villages surrounded by breathtaking views—ideal for a scenic picnic or a guided hike.

 Restaurants & Must Try Food